Buyer's Guides

 The camera features above-par night vision that’s good for more than 9 meters and it even includes a surprisingly loud siren and two-way audio as some handy extra features.
 It provided us with a clear view of the front door area even on pitch-black nights.

-And while it’s strictly required to actually function, the Ring Cam’s cloud service subscription starts at a very affordable $3 which is fairly light on your wallet.
+And while it’s strictly required to actually function, the Ring Cam’s cloud service subscription starts at a very affordable $4.99 which is fairly light on your wallet.

-If you’re searching for an incredibly easy to install outdoor security camera that sports high definition video recording, some interesting extra features, and a price tag that won’t break the bank, the Ring Spotlight Cam might just be your guy.
+If you’re searching for an incredibly easy to install outdoor security camera that sports high definition video recording, some interesting extra features, and a price tag that won’t break the bank, the Ring Spotlight Cam Plus might just be your guy.

 Pros